floressuarezalvaro/javascript_quiz/README.md

 ## Repository

-This page is meant to challenge your javascript knowledge.
+This webpage is meant to challenge your javascript knowledge.
+You'll put through a series of questions, and will also be timed.
+I've added this to my portfolio so feel free to also browse around and don't hestitate to contact me!

 Below I'll include a screenshot of what the page looks like.
 ![Generated Password 1](./Assets/jQuiz.png)